dhruv1294/HomeDecorVR/README.md

 ## What is this?

 This is a customizable application built on three.js that allows users to design an interior space such as a home or apartment.
-Below are screenshots from our Example App (link above).
+Below are screenshots from our Example App.

 1) Create 2D floorplan: